 Disney Vacation Club

 Disney Vacation Club (DVC) is a timeshare program operated by Disney.
-The program currently operates eleven resorts: seven DVC resorts at Walt Disney World (with an 8th coming in 2013) and one DVC resort at Disneyland in California, as well as one resort each in Oahu, Hawaii, Vero Beach, Florida and Hilton Head, South Carolina.
+The program currently operates 14 resorts: eleven DVC resorts at Walt Disney World and two DVC resorts at Disneyland in California, as well as one resort each in Oahu, Hawaii, Vero Beach, Florida and Hilton Head, South Carolina.

 This page is primarily focused on evaluating the Disney Vacation Club for those who will buy and use points mainly in a DVC resort at Walt Disney World and/or Disneyland, but there is some information on DVC resorts in general.